shift7-ch/katta-docs/docs/self-hosting-guide/aws.md

 # AWS S3

-This page prepares the AWS side of _STS Storage Access Mode_: the OIDC trust between Keycloak and AWS IAM, and the roles Katta assumes.
-Do this before you upload an STS storage profile, because the profile references these roles.
+Prepare the AWS configuration of [_STS Storage Access Mode_](../concepts.md#s3-storage-access): the OIDC trust between Keycloak and AWS IAM, and the roles Katta assumes.
+This setup is required before you upload an [STS storage profile](../admin-guide/storage-profiles.md), because the storage profile references these roles.

 :::info
 _Static Storage Access Mode_ needs none of this.
 It reaches S3 with long-lived access keys supplied at vault creation, thus you can